vivaria/edisonrul.ing/README.md

 ## DOOMSDAY HORROR

-*   "Doomsday Horror's" effects include your opponent's removed from play DARK monsters.
+*   "Doomsday Horror"'s effects include your opponent's removed from play DARK monsters.

-*   The values determined for "Doomsday Horror's" first effect are not treated as its original ATK or DEF.
+*   The values determined for "Doomsday Horror"'s first effect are not treated as its original ATK or DEF.

 ## DOPPELGANGER